IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 STEAM_PASSWORD="[your password]"
 ```

 Make sure that there is an entry for the `.env` file in your `.gitignore`, because you (obviously) don't want to upload this to GitHub/GitLab.
-(This entry will be there by defeault for mods created with `isaacscript init`.)
+(This entry will be there by default for mods created with `isaacscript init`.)